-Parameter No. 4800 can also be used to define how the converter behaves when an active control place releases control.
+Parameter No. 4800 can be used to define how the converter behaves when an active control place releases control.
 The options are to either release control immediately or only if another control place requests control.

-When a control place is changed, the converter either stops or continues operating (modulation) based on the settings defined with parameters No. 108, No. 5112, and No. 5111, respectively for each control place.
+When a control place is changed, the converter will either stop or continue operating (modulation) based on the settings defined with parameters No. 108, No. 5112, and No. 5111, respectively for each control place.